apache/celix/documents/development/README.md

 - Use consistent error handling techniques, such as returning error codes or using designated error handling functions.
 - Log errors, warnings, and other important events using the Apache Celix log helper functions or - for libraries - the `celix_err` functionality.
 - Always check for errors and log them.
 - Error handling should free resources in the reverse order of their allocation/creation.
 - Ensure error handling is correct, using test suite with error injection.
+ - Prefer early returns together with celix auto pointers to ensure cleanup without using `goto`.

 For log levels use the following guidelines:
 - trace: Use this level for very detailed that you would only want to have while diagnosing problems.